mattermost/docs/doc/installation/operator.md

 # GitLab Operator

-GitLab operator is an implementation of the [Operator pattern](https://coreos.com/blog/introducing-operators.html) for management of deployment lifecycle.
+GitLab Operator is an implementation of the [Operator pattern](https://coreos.com/blog/introducing-operators.html) for management of deployment lifecycle.
 This component provides a method of synchronizing and controlling various stages of cloud-native GitLab installation/upgrade procedures.
 Using the operator provides the ability to perform rolling upgrades without down time.

 ## Operator chart